ChaseBianchiSlalom/hub/README.md

-# Team AI Hub
+# Hub

-`adobe-ai-hub` is a single-team AI operating repository.
+`hub` is a single-team AI operating repository.
 The repo itself is the team boundary.
+This POC is going to be focused on serving the _Adobe Enterprise_ team.

 The goal is to keep team AI assets lightweight, shareable, and portable across tools.
 The design target is a simple MCP-like layer: predictable folders, markdown instructions, small YAML manifests, and thin adapters.